Jescs/ocp-sample-flask-docker/README.md

 ```
 Notice how much bigger the `python:3` image is.
 Unless you require a full python environment, use the `python:3-alpine`.

-Build and test the local docker image, notice the image is tagged `quick-brown-fox`, and the container `lazy-dog`.
+Build and test the local docker image, notice the image is tagged `quick-brown-fox`, and the container `lazy_dog`.

 Omitting the `--name` in the `podman run` command, and `--name` will be [auto-generated](https://github.com/moby/moby/blob/master/pkg/namesgenerator/names-generator.go).